viktoriussuwandi/Morse-Code-Converter/README.md

 3. Potential improvement :
    - Website for better `user experience`.
    - Proper database to `store` characters and morse codes.
+   - Add more symbols, or characters on the list.